 - Bar charges or alcoholic beverages.

 - Cash prizes and gift cards.

 - Costs associated with professional training and other events not open to the public.

 Please refer to the "Frequently Asked Questions" page and the Office of Justice Programs' Office of the Comptroller Financial Guide for examples of allowable and unallowable costs.

 Application Process and Deadline

-Applications are available in various formats and may be faxed to 815-550-1141, attached to an e-mail addressed to email@example.com or mailed to NCVRW CAP Projects, 5702 Old Sauk Road, Madison, WI 53705.
-To be considered, applications must be received no later than Friday, August 1, 2014.
+Applications are available in various formats and may be attached to an e-mail addressed to email@example.com, mailed to NCVRW CAP Projects, 5702 Old Sauk Road, Madison, WI 53705 or faxed to 815-550-1141 (faxes are discouraged because of legibility problems).
+To be considered, applications must be received no later than Tuesday, November 17, 2015.